 3 - Design

-After a successful kick-off meeting, if required, our technical writer or instructional designer will meet with your subject matter expert (SME), to compile a more detailed scope and structure or script and plan visuals and interactions that meet with your objectives.
+After a successful kick-off meeting, if required, I will meet with your subject matter expert (SME), to compile a more detailed scope and structure or script and plan visuals and interactions that meet with your objectives.
 This process helps design the topic structure or storyboard used to build your materials in Phase Four.

 At this point, you will approve the prototype and then production can begin.